 Approval of the HMO licence

-If you have not heard from us by the end of the target completion period you will be able to act as though your application is granted.
-The licence for your HMO is valid for a maximum of five years and you need to apply for another licence before the current one expires.
+The licence for your HMO is valid for a maximum of three years and you will need to apply for another licence before the current one expires.